Unity-Technologies/com.unity.multiplayer.samples.bitesize/README.md

 |:-------:|:-------:|
 |2020.3|0.1.0|

-This repository contains a collection of small sample projects and games that showcase different sub-features of [MLAPI](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi).
+This repository contains a collection of bitesize sample projects and games that showcase different sub-features of [MLAPI](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi).
 You can review these samples with [documentation](https://docs-multiplayer-sandbox.unity3d.com/docs/getting-started/about-mlapi) to better understand APIs and features.

 ## Who is this for?